ExMember/exmember.github.io/_drafts/exception-spec-versus-tree-specs.md

 ```
 --->

-Let's imagine that we were rebuilding civilization after of apocalypse.
+After years of fighting, the zombies have been contained and now it's time
-Everyone has a particular job to do in this technological reboot and yours is to
+to rebuild civilization.
+Everyone has a particular job to do in this
-write a blog platform.
-It could be worse; someone is out there inspecting new
+technological reboot and yours is to write a blog platform.
+It could be
-designs for septic tanks.
+worse.
+Someone is out there inspecting septic tank interiors.

-Your post-apocalyptic PM used to be a newspaper editor and as such he's a
+Your post-apocalyptic project manager used to be a newspaper editor and as
-stickler for some journalism best practices.
-For instance, he wants to make sure
+such he's a stickler for some journalism best practices.
+For instance, he
-that posts cannot be edited after they have been published.
+wants to make sure that posts cannot be edited after they have been
+published.

 So you write this spec: